 The online sportsbook offers solid NCAAB lines and opportunities for live betting (also known as in-game betting) plus a fully downloadable betting app you can use for phones or tablets (iOS and Android).

 FanDuel Sportsbook (Fanduel at The Greenbrier in White Sulphur Springs) — The live FanDuel sportsbook has plenty of options, from the regular lines to props to live in-game betting, but offers limited access to the public as it’s a private, members-only casino.
 The online FanDuel Sportsbook, however, is open to anyone in WV and allows you to make bets from anywhere inside state lines.

-William Hill Sportsbook (Mountaineer Casino in New Cumberland) – This William Hill sportsbook has a big selection of betting lines to choose from and when it comes online (expected in late 2019) it’ll be a hit from the get-go.
+William Hill Sportsbook (Mountaineer Casino in New Cumberland) – The William Hill sportsbook app will have a big selection of betting lines to choose from when it comes online.

 Mardi Gras Sportsbook (Cross Lanes) and Wheeling Island Sportsbook (Wheeling) do not currently have retail or online sportsbooks.

 West Virginia has two NCAA Divison 1 men’s basketball teams:

 The WVU Mountaineers are part of the Big 12 Conference with Coach Bob Huggins, a former Mountaineer, leading the team since 2007.

 WVU has seen success on the hardcourt with: